Code-Institute-Submissions/crwst/readme/testing.md

 Whilst this was successful in defending order history views, this failed when I tested it in the checkout success view.
 This is because within this view the order is saved to the users profile, so the test cannot be met before the order has been saved.
 This logic was tried throughout various steps in the view but did not work.
 Having checked online on stackoverflow and then reaching out to student support I found the likes of the checks that would be required for this to work (eg. checking the request.META['HTTP_REFERER'] to determine which page the user came from) is above my current level and not required right now.
 This unforuntely is then a known unresolved bug that would require addressing at a future release.

 * On testing as the sticky class is used on the footer, this is displayed mid page on templates with shorter content which doesnt look appealing.
-To resolve this I have added a class wholePage with style height: 100vh; which means the footer reamins on the bottom for these particular templates.
+To resolve this I have added a class wholePage with style height: 100vh; which means the footer reamins on the bottom for these particular templates (sign in, register, error templates).
+Note however this only works on pages with minimal content such as these.
+There is a bug on the tablet responsive screen of product detail and shopping cart template where if I use this class the content hangs over the footer and without (which is the present case) the footer is short of the bottom of the view port.

 [Back to Contents](#contents)